 1/96 Scale Hood by Dave Weldon

 This phenomenal model is the labour of love of our good friend Dave Weldon.
 Dave is without doubt one of the most knowledgeable people in the world on the subject of H.M.S.
 Hood.
-He's been researching Hood non-stop for over 46 years now.
+He's been researching Hood non-stop for well over 50 years now.

 This large miniature is constructed primarily of tin plate and is accurate down to the last rivet.
 Work has been progressing slowly but steadily for the past 20 years.
 To see more photos of this incredible project, click here.

 John Anderson of California, USA sent in these photos of his HUGE 1/72 Hood.
 He is building it entirely from scratch using plywood, acrylic and plastic stock.
 It is just under 12 feet in length and 17.5 inches in width.